4.1 How ready made portfolios work

 Another difference between the platforms is that Funding Circle allows the hand picking of investments meaning you can look at businesses looking for loans on a one-by-one basis and decide whether you want to loan them money or not.
 This means you have considerable control over your investment.

-RateSetter and Zopa on the other hand do not allow investors to select investments one by one basis and instead offer a variety of investment options tailored at investors varying risk tolerance.
+RateSetter and Zopa on the other hand do not allow investors to select investments one-by-one basis and instead offer a variety of investment options tailored to investors of varying risk tolerance.

 You can take a look at the main differences between the platforms below

-Funding Circle: provides the biggest returns but also carries the biggest risk.
+Funding Circle: Offers the biggest returns but also carries the biggest risk of bad debts.

-RateSetter: is the most solid option in regards to safety having never lost investors a penny!
+RateSetter: The safest option having never lost investors a penny!

 3.4 Frugal Student's View